-Whether you’re an expert Tarot reader or learner, at some point you’re going to need to peruse the Tarot cards for yourself.
+Whether you’re an expert Tarot reader or beginner, at some point, you’re going to need to peruse the Tarot cards for yourself.
 That is to say, why not?
-You know how to utilize the Tarot cards and you know the force that they hold in giving direction and understanding into numerous aspects of your life.
-You may be confronting a noteworthy individual issue or needing to investigate a piece of yourself, so you swing to your Tarot cards to help you.
+You know how to utilize the Tarot cards and the force they hold in giving direction and understanding into numerous aspects of your life.
+You may be confronting a noteworthy individual issue or needing to investigate a piece of yourself, so you swing to your Tarot cards to provide help.

-But do you know how to read for yourself in a way that is accurate and objective?
+But do you know how to read for yourself in an accurate and objective way?
 Are the Tarot readings you do for yourself professional and ethical?

-Reading Tarot for yourself can end up being very confusing and inaccurate, especially when you may be making some critical mistakes on how you read and interpret the Tarot cards.
+Reading Tarot for yourself can end up being very confusing and inaccurate, especially when you may be making some critical mistakes in how you read and interpret the Tarot cards.

-In all of these situations, your emotions are running high and you’re probably very worked up about what has happened.
-Reading Tarot for yourself in these types of circumstances is much more likely to result in an inaccurate or misdirected reading, especially as you’re so emotionally invested.
+Your emotions are running high in all of these situations, and you’re probably very worked up about what has happened.
+Unfortunately, reading Tarot for yourself in these types of circumstances is much more likely to result in an inaccurate or misdirected reading, especially as you’re so emotionally invested.

-Sometimes, it makes sense to draw an extra Tarot card in a reading to clarify a particular card.
-For example, you draw the Two of Swords, which is about making a decision between two options, so you draw another two cards to understand what those options are.
-That’s fine – it makes sense and it helps the cause.
+Sometimes, drawing an extra Tarot card in a reading makes sense to clarify a particular card.
+For example, you draw the Two of Swords, which is about deciding between two options, so you draw another two cards to understand what those options are.
+That’s fine – it makes sense, and it helps the cause.

 But sometimes you draw a clarifying card, and then another, and another until you finally see something you like.
 What happens is that you end up with so many different Tarot cards and different messages that you become confused and unclear about what the cards are actually trying to tell you.
 Or, you end up dissatisfied with the cards drawn because they don’t tell you what you want to hear.